fle1scha/Deep-Learning-Network-Traffic-Prediction/README.md

 # DL4NTP
 ## Ant To-Do:
-1. Combine Date and first-seen.
-DONE
+1. Combine Date and first-seen - DONE
-- Find way to get new Datetime variable into milliseconds or ordinal encoding.
-DONE
+- Find way to get new Datetime variable into milliseconds or ordinal encoding - DONE
 2. Define binary holiday variable.
-3. Fix preprocessing for SANREN[300something]
+3. Fix preprocessing for SANREN[300something] - DONE
 4. Set limit on one-hot encoding unqiue values based off literature.
 5. Determine how to get LSTM to predict other variables.
 6. Hyperparameter optimisation via literature.